netxms/netxms-doc/admin/agent-management.rst

   * Array - all elements are returned as a list
   * Newline-separated strings - each line is returned as a list item
-  * JSON Object - keys of the object are returned as a list
+  * JSON Object - keys of the object are returned as list items

 Below are examples of each case: